openscad/openscad/README.md

 numbers in brackets specify the versions which have been used for development.
 Other versions may or may not work as well.

-If you're using a newer version of Linux or BSD, you can install these libraries from the package manager like apt or pkg.
+If you're using a newer version of Linux or BSD, and you have root or sudo access, you can install these libraries from the package manager like apt or pkg.
 If you're using a Mac there are build scripts that download and compile the libraries from source.
 Follow the instructions for the platform you're compiling on below.

 * A C++ compiler supporting C++11
 * [Qt (4.4 -> 5.x)](http://qt.io/)